New Hampshire Drug Addiction

 By the time high school students graduate in New Hampshire, six out of ten of them have smoked marijuana.
 More than a third are current users of the drug.
 About a fifth have used cocaine.

 Alcohol sends the most people into drug rehabilitation facilities, accounting for nearly half of all admissions in 2008.
-Opiates such as heroin, methadone, OxyContin, Vicodin, Percocet, methadone, Suboxone, morphine and codeine contribute another 25 percent of those seeking addiction treatment and cocaine adds approximately 10 percent of the addicts who enter rehab centers.
+Opiates such as heroin, methadone, OxyContin, Vicodin, Percocet, methadone, Suboxone, morphine, and codeine contribute another 25 percent of those seeking addiction treatment and cocaine adds approximately 10 percent of the addicts who enter rehab centers.
+Since 2008 heroin abuse has climbed dramatically with New Hampshire reported as having the 3rd highest in opioid-related deaths in 2016.

 Effective Drug Rehabilitation and Drug Abuse Prevention Needed in New Hampshire